exercism/website-copy/pages/privacy.md

 ### GDPR

 The GDPR (General Data Protection Regulation) is an important piece of European legislation that governs how we process data originating from users from the EU.
-Exercism aims to be GDPR compliant for all users, even those outide the EU and you therefore have some important rights applicable to our Platform
+Exercism aims to be GDPR compliant for all users, even those outside the EU and you therefore have some important rights applicable to our Platform

-1. Your Right to be Informed

-This Privacy Policy details who we are, what we collect, and what we use it for.
+1. Your Right to be Informed - This Privacy Policy details who we are, what we collect, and what we use it for.

-2. Right of access

-At any time you can review the information on your profile and update or change it.
+2. Right of access - At any time you can review the information on your profile and update or change it.
 Through the exorcism.io website you can view all your Submissions.

-3. Right of portability

-We can provide you with a copy of your personal data in a machine readable format.
+3. Right of portability - We can provide you with a copy of your personal data in a machine readable format.
 Please contact privacy@exercism.io for more information.

-4. Right to Erasure

-We can remove your personal data from our systems so that you can no longer be personally identified to your Solutions.
+4. Right to Erasure - We can remove your personal data from our systems so that you can no longer be personally identified to your Solutions.
 Please contact privacy@exercism.io for more information.

 It is important to note that any certain content submissions (including, but not limited to, problem **Solutions** and Mentor's feedback) are transferred to us under a Commercial Commons BY-SA and therefore cannot be deleted or unshared.